Definition of a Team: A group of people with a high degree of interdependence geared toward the achievement of a goal or the completion of a task.

 - Extend your repertoire by incorporating more of the strengths of other styles.
 For example, if your least active style is Communicator, develop a plan to increase your skills as a group facilitator.

 - Develop your ability to analyse your team.
-When you observe the need for a particular strength (i.e. to challenge complacency), provide an appropriate intervention and encourage others to do the same.
+When you observe the need for a particular strength (i.e. to challenge complacency), provide appropriate intervention and encourage others to do the same.

 Always be aware of the tendencies to become an ineffective team player – by using your strengths to excess.